cdiaz2799/resume-astro/src/content/certs/securityplus.md

   "Threat Management"
 ]
 ---
-Earners of the CompTIA Security+ certification have the knowledge and skills necessary to perform core security functions required of any cybersecurity role.
 CompTIA Security+ professionals know how to identify and address potential threats, attacks and vulnerabilities and they have established techniques in risk management, risk mitigation, threat management and intrusion detection.